 Chart Note: Larger SaaS businesses should expect multiple expansion.
 This chart mostly represents SaaS sellers in the lower to middle markets.

 How Net ARR Retention Affects Valuation: A Rowboat Analogy

-There are two boats on a lake, Rowboat A and Rowboat B. Three people are in each boat, and the boats are floating at the same water line.
-If we were to consider the waterline to be a metaphor for ARR growth, both boats are growing at the same rate.
+In order to better understand the net ARR retention wave, let’s start things off simple with an example.
+Picture two boats on a lake.
+Let’s call them Rowboat A and Rowboat B. Three people are in each boat, and the boats are floating at the same waterline.
+If the waterline is a metaphor for ARR growth, both boats appear to be “growing” at the same rate.

-However, the boats are very different.
-Inside boat A are three people working feverishly to bail water from the boat, while the three people in boat B are comfortably sitting under an umbrella drinking Mai Tai’s.
+However, if we look a bit closer, it turns out the boats are in very different situations.
+Inside Rowboat A, the three people are working feverishly to bail water from the boat.
+Meanwhile, the three people in Rowboat B are comfortably sitting under an umbrella drinking Mai Tais.

 Net ARR retention looks at retention on a dollar basis.
-It is defined as the sum of customer expansion ARR, contraction ARR, and lost ARR, divided by the company’s beginning of year ARR (see previous blog on how to calculate churn).
+It’s defined as the sum of customer expansion ARR, contraction ARR, and lost ARR, divided by the company’s beginning of year ARR (learn more about calculating churn here).

 Consider three companies with 40% ARR growth.
 Company A has 75% net retention and is in the 2x – 4X ARR range.
 Company B has 90% net retention and is in the 4x – 6x ARR range.
 Lastly, Company C has 100% net retention and is in the 6x+ ARR range.

 Telling us a different story, Company C is starting at 100% net retention.
 From a new logo ARR perspective, the new account sales team only needs to generate 40% growth to hit the ARR growth mark.
 Company C is a more efficient business.